FONA-Food-Nutrition-Assistant/cc-food-service/README.md

 # 🔗 FONA's Food Service

-`This food service provides a comprehensive suite of tools for users to manage their nutrition effectively.`
+`This food service provides a comprehensive suite of tools for users to record and manage their consumed foods and water.`

-💡 This service revolves around comprehensive food data, empowering users with detailed nutrition facts.
-Effortless recording of food and water intake helps users grasp their eating habits.
-Personalized meal suggestions cater to unique preferences and goals.
+💡 The `main idea` of this service is to allow users to record their consumed foods and water, and calculate the nutritions of their foods.

-🎯 We aim to empower users in making informed nutritional decisions.
-Our platform educates and facilitates easy tracking for healthier choices.
+🎯 The primary goal of this service is to calculate the nutritions of users recorded consumed foods

 ## Features